-Empress Lü 呂后 (died 180 BCE), also known as Empress Dowager Lü 呂太后, personal Name Lü Zhi 呂雉 or Lü Exu 呂娥姁, was the wife of Liu Bang 劉邦, the founder of the Han dynasty 漢 (206 BCE-220 CE).
-Her ancestors came from Danfu 單父 (modern Danxian 單縣, Shandong), but her father moved to Pei 沛 (modern Peixian 沛縣, 將Jiangsu), the home town of Liu Bang.
-"Master Lü" 呂公, as her father was called, was good at prosopomancy (fortune-telling by someone's face), recognized that Liu Bang would become some great, and thereupon engaged his daughter to him.
+Empress Lü 呂后 (died 180 BCE), also known as Empress Dowager Lü 呂太后, personal Name Lü Zhi 呂雉 or Lü Exu 呂娥姁, was the wife of Liu Bang 劉邦 (known as Emperor Gaozu, r.
+202-195), the founder of the Han dynasty 漢 (206 BCE-220 CE).
+Her ancestors hailed from Danfu 單父 (modern Danxian 單縣, Shandong), but her father moved to Pei 沛 (modern Peixian 沛縣, Jiangsu), the home town of Liu Bang.
+"Master Lü" 呂公, as her father was called, was good at prosopomancy (fortune-telling by someone's face), prognosticated that Liu Bang would have a brilliant future, and thereupon engaged his daughter to him.
 She had two children with Liu Bang, a daugther, and a son who would eventually become Emperor Hui.

-These two child emperors are not considered as true rulers of the Han dynasty and were even said to have been persons fathered by someone of the Lü family.
-The two official histories of the Han dynasty, Shiji 史記 and Hanshu 漢書, fully acknowledge the rule of Empress Dowager Lü and not that of the two infant emperors.
-The replacement of Empress Lü as a regent by the two child emperors in historiography is a result of orthodox Confucian thought during the Song period 宋 (960-1279) that did not allow a woman to rule.
+These two child emperors are not considered as true rulers of the Han dynasty and were even said to have been sons of kinsmen of the Empress Dowager.
+The two official histories of the Han dynasty, Shiji 史記 and Hanshu 漢書, therefore fully acknowledge the regency of Empress Dowager Lü as a period of rule and not as that of the two infant emperors.
+The replacement of Empress Lü as a regent by the two child emperors in historiography is a result of orthodox Confucian thought flourishing during the Song period 宋 (960-1279) that did not allow a woman to rule.

-Empress Dowager Lü proved to be a very competent regent, relaxed taxes on the peasantry and had abolished the most cruel penalties of the Qin dynasty penal law.
-During her reign the empire recovered from the hardships of decades of war and exploitation.
+Empress Dowager Lü proved to be a very competent regent, relaxed taxes and abolished the most cruel penalties of the Qin dynasty's penal law.
+During her reign, the empire recovered from the hardships of decades of war and exploitation.

 Empress Lü's posthumous title is Han Gaohou 漢高后.
 She was expelled from the ancestral altar of the Han dynasty at the beginning of the Later Han period 後漢 (25-220).
-Chinese historiographers always quarreled about the question in Empress Lü should be allowed to be listed among the emperors, ruling from 187-188.
-On the one side, the had never proclaimed herself emperor (as Empress Wu Zetian 武則天 did) but was only regent for infant emperors (shaodi 少帝).
-On the other side, there is great doubt about the persons and the authenticity of the two children called Gong 恭 and Hong 弘.
-The Shiji therefore grants her an own imperial biography (9 Lü taihou benji 呂太后本紀), the same is done in the Hanshu (3 Gao hou ji 高后紀).
+Chinese historiographers always quarreled about the question whether Empress Lü should be allowed to be listed among the rulers of the Han dynasty as having ruled (and not just reigned) from 187-188.
+On the one hand, she had never proclaimed herself emperor (as Empress Wu Zetian 武則天 did) but was only regent for infant emperors (shaodi 少帝).
+On the other hand, there is great doubt about the identity of the two children called Gong and Hong.
+The Shiji therefore granted Empress Lü an own imperial biography (9 Lü taihou benji 呂太后本紀), and the same is done in the Hanshu (3 Gao hou ji 高后紀).